breandan/kotlingrad/README.md

 }
 ```

 Any backticks and unicode characters above are simply for readability and have no effect on the behavior.
-Running [this program](samples/src/main/kotlin/edu/umontreal/kotlingrad/samples/HelloKotlinGrad.kt) via `./gradlew HelloKotlinGrad` should produce the following output:
+Running [this program](samples/src/main/kotlin/edu/umontreal/kotlingrad/samples/HelloKotlingrad.kt) via `./gradlew HelloKotlingrad` should produce the following output:

 ```
 z(x, y)              = x * (-sin(x * y) + y) * 4